The Critical Data Lab is a space for digital critiques and critiques of the digital.

 The Art of not Being Digitally Governed like That

 In Collaboration with the Berlin-based Zentrum für Netzkunst we host a series of talks and public discussions that addresses the question of how we are and how we might not be digitally governed like that.
 Topics to be discussed include our being “stuck on the platform” (Geert Lovink), the power of networked environments, critiques of the digital and digital critiques.
 Our kick-off event took place at Institut für Netzkunst (space /rosa at Rosa-Luxemburg-Platz) on Dec 8th to discuss Geert Lovink’s recent book “Stuck on the Platform” (In der Plattformfalle, transcript, 2022).
-In March, we will continue the series to discuss Shintaro Miyazaki’s recent book „Digitalität tanzen!“ (transcript, 2022).
+In March, we continued the series to discuss Shintaro Miyazaki’s recent book „Digitalität tanzen!“ (transcript, 2022), followed by a discussion with Ela Kagel (Platform Cooperativism Consortium/ SUPERMARKT Berlin).

 COUNTER-N